What Is Concrete Admixture?

 Damp proofing admixtures are generally available in liquid form, powder form, paste form, etc. The main constituents of these admixtures are aluminum sulfate, zinc sulfate aluminum chloride, calcium chloride, silicate of soda, etc. which are chemically active pore fillers.

 7. Gas forming Admixture

-Gas forming admixtures are also used to prepare lightweight concrete.
+Gas-forming admixtures are also used to prepare lightweight concrete.
 For settlement and bleeding resistance purposes, a small quantity of gas-forming admixtures which is generally 0.5 to 2% by weight of cement is used.
-But for making lightweight concrete larger quantity generally 100 grams per bag of cement is recommended.
+But for making lightweight concrete in larger quantity generally 100 grams per bag of cement is recommended.